MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/twiss.rst

 =====
 .. _ch.cmd.twiss:

-The :literal:`twiss` command provides a simple interface to compute the optical functions around an orbit on top of the :literal:`track` command, and the :literal:`cofind` command if the search for closed orbits is requested.
+The :var:`twiss` command provides a simple interface to compute the optical functions around an orbit on top of the :var:`track` command, and the :var:`cofind` command if the search for closed orbits is requested.

 Command synopsis
 ----------------
 .. _sec.twiss.synop:

-The :literal:`twiss` command format is summarized in :numref:`fig-twiss-synop`, including the default setup of the attributes.
-Most of these attributes are set to :literal:`nil` by default, meaning that :literal:`twiss` relies on the :literal:`track` and the :literal:`cofind` commands defaults.
+The :var:`twiss` command format is summarized in :numref:`fig-twiss-synop`, including the default setup of the attributes.
+Most of these attributes are set to :const:`nil` by default, meaning that :var:`twiss` relies on the :var:`track` and the :var:`cofind` commands defaults.

 .. code-block:: lua
 	:name: fig-twiss-synop
-	:caption: Synopsis of the :literal:`twiss` command with default setup.
+	:caption: Synopsis of the :var:`twiss` command with default setup.

 	mtbl, mflw [, eidx] = twiss {